 Trump's incoming chief of staff is a former lobbyist.
 She'll face a raft of special interests

-As Donald Trump prepares to return to power, his victory is likely to embolden those who think they can get his ear
+As Donald Trump prepares to return to the White House, his election victory is likely to embolden those who think they can get his ear

 WASHINGTON -- As incoming White House chief of staff, one of Susie Wiles ’ vexing challenges will be policing the buffet line of powerful interests who want something from Donald Trump.